 Have you ever watched a movie in which a seemingly important and powerful hero doesn’t do much when it comes to the plot?
 Have you ever seen a film in which the main hero stands back, leaving everything to his sidekicks or allies?

-We begin with Ron Weasley, Harry’s best friend and everyone’s favorite character in Rowling’s mythos- apart from Harry himself, Hermione, Dumbledore, Voldemort, and Hagrid.
-Now, I know that I’m going to get a lot of hate for this, but f*ck it… Let’s do it!
+We begin with Ron Weasley, Harry’s best friend and everyone’s favorite character in Rowling’s tale- apart from Harry himself, Hermione, Dumbledore, Voldemort, and Hagrid.
+Now, I know that I’m going to get a lot of hate for this, but ok, let’s do it!

 (2) Jar Jar Binks in Episode I: The Phantom Menace

 I think we can all safely bet that Jar Jar is the most hated character in the entire Star Wars film series!
-He was the reason why most of the audience didn’t enjoy Episode I; he was the reason why many people hated the prequels.
-He was a character created only to win children over, with the older fans finding him irritating, racist and annoying.
+He is the reason why most of the audience didn’t enjoy Episode I; he is the reason why many people hated the prequels, a character created only to win children over, with the older fans finding him irritating, racist and annoying.
 This is what happens when you’re trying to forcefully squeeze crappy humor into a film.
-Apart from being there just for laughs, Jar Jar didn’t contribute much to the plot… I think that the only important thing he ever did was giving even more power to chancellor Palpatine, making him capable of overthrowing the Jedi Order.
+Apart from being there just for laughs, Jar Jar didn’t contribute much to the plot… I think that the only important thing he ever did was give even more power to chancellor Palpatine, making him capable of overthrowing the Jedi Order.
 Gee, thanks, Jar Jar!